kevinvanhove/angular-structure-styleguide/README.md

 #### Benefits

 1. **DataModels promote code re-use**: Any application that is focused on code quality should focus on code re-use.
 Clever architectual front-end design patterns that promote code re-use should be implemented as much as possible.
+2. **DataModels improve accuracy**: There is a strong relationship with the properties that the backend expects and the properties the frontend supplies.
+This 'contract' between both parties reduces confusion and improves communications between developers.
 ...

 ## things to write about in next update